gandalf1819/gandalf1819.github.io/_pages/travel.md

 ![](/images/misty-mountains.jpg)

 # Mordor - Kalatop
-# Khal dum - Khajiar lake
+# Khal dum - Dalhousie
-# 3rd day - New place
+# 3rd day - Khajiar lake

 This was the first sight for the great "Himalayas" - The Misty Mountains.
-The journey later took a quick turn as the journey which lay ahead was more adventurous as we travelled via bus rather than train.  -->
+The journey later took a quick turn as the journey which lay ahead was more adventurous as we travelled via bus rather than train.
+The next destination before reaching Dalhousie was Pathankot.
+The journey proved to be an amazing one as we could see all the beautiful places on the way to Pathankot.  -->